Skip to main content

 🔺 Requires Basis

+This requires the VRCFaceTracking software.
 This guide assumes you're already familiar with VRCFaceTracking and your own hardware.

 Set up your avatar